Terrorism Close Calls

 Terrorism Close Calls is a 2018 American docu-series, exploring the terrorist attacks that almost happened or were not executed as planned.
-Each episodes explores a declassified terrorist scheme intended to cause mass casualties.
+Each episodes explores a declassified terrorist scheme that had intended but failed to cause mass casualties.

 Premise

 Terrorism Close Calls explores the terrorist attacks that almost happened or were not executed as planned.
 Each episode follows law enforcement officers and terrorism specialists as they discuss near catastrophes and reveals the techniques, plans and tricks used by authorities to apprehend those responsible.